-When pr eparing a landscaping or rehabilitation plan, each plan must include and/or show the following: [Written and graphic scale on all drawings (e.g., 1:200) Γ North arrow [Property boundary [Full area of disturbance, including all grading works, (i.e., digital submission, and/or 8.5 x 11 hardcopy) Γ Air photo(s) with proposed works overlaid (digital submission only) [Vegetation protection measures and erosion control measures (if not provided on other drawings) Γ Stamp of a qualified professional (if applicable) and drawing date [CH's Approximate Regulated Limit (ARL) or confirmed regulated area by CH staff (e.g., CH staff staking) Γ Plantable area in square metres (m2) [Description of the proposed approaches for topsoil, timing of work, species selection, tree and shrub plantings, groundcover and stabilization of soils
+When preparing a Landscaping and Rehabilitation Plan, each plan must include and/or show the following:

+- □ Written and graphic scale on all drawings (e.g., 1:200) - □ North arrow - □ Property boundary - □ Full area of disturbance, including all grading works - □ Air photo(s) with proposed works overlaid (digital submission only) - □ Vegetation protection measures and erosion control measures (if not provided on other drawings) - □ Stamp of a qualified professional (if applicable) and drawing date - □ CH's Approximate Regulated Limit or confirmed regulated area by CH staff (e.g., CH staff staking) - □ Plantable area in square metres (m2) - □ Description of the proposed approaches for topsoil, timing of work, species selection, tree and shrub plantings, groundcover and stabilization of soils - □ Identify if a fence is necessary to deter encroachment into the planting area.

-Before drawings are drafted, all higher-level plans and policies (e.g. site-specific environmental impact assessments/studies, subwatershed studies, subwatershed impact studies, etc.) that pertain to the proposed development should be reviewed.
-These high-level policies and plans may identify goals that should be achieved through landscaping or rehabilitation works.
-They may also provide direction on the expected outcome of landscaping and rehabilitation works.
+Before drawings are drafted, review all higher-level plans and policies (e.g. site-specific environmental impact assessments/studies, subwatershed studies, subwatershed impact studies, etc.) that pertain to the proposed development and associated permit.
+These high-level policies and plans may identify goals that should be achieved through landscaping or rehabilitation works in the regulated areas.
+They may also provide direction on the expected outcome of landscaping or rehabilitation works.